What is a fair rent increase?

 Rental prices in the UK's private sector increased by 6.1% over the twelve months leading up to October 2023.

-How much notice do I need to give to a tenant?
+How much notice do I need to give to a contract-holder?

 Landlords must provide sufficient notice before implementing a rent increase:

-• One month for weekly or monthly tenancies
+• One month for weekly or monthly contracts

-During a fixed-term tenancy, rent increases are only possible if a rent review clause exists in the agreement.
+During a fixed-term contracts, rent increases are only possible if a rent review clause exists in the agreement.

 How do I propose a rent increase?